From WWII Invention to WiFi 7: The Evolution of Wireless Technology

 A look back at WiFi 6 and 6E

-Although WiFi 7 is the current benchmark, it's worth remembering how WiFi 6 and WiFi 6E (extended) laid the foundation for today’s wireless landscape.
+Although WiFi 7 is the current benchmark, it's worth remembering how WiFi 6 and WiFi 6E laid the foundation for today’s wireless landscape.

 WiFi 6 (802.11ax), certified in 2019, brought theoretical bandwidths of up to 9.6Gbps.
 Its strengths included better performance in dense environments, support for more IoT devices, and energy-saving features like Target Wake Time—critical for reducing energy consumption in smart devices and access points.

-Together, WiFi 6 and 6E bridged the gap between early high-speed networks and the high-capacity, ultra-fast systems we rely on today.
+Together, WiFi 6 and 6E bridged the gap between early high-speed networks and the ultra-fast systems we rely on today.

-To understand more the impact of having a third band of frequencies, let's look over the different types of daily radio frequencies we might find around us.
-The frequency of a wave is expressed in Hertz (Hz).
-It defines the number of oscillations per second (1 Hz = 1 oscillation per second; 5Ghz = 5 billion waves per second).
-So the higher the frequency, the more oscillations per second, so the better the data transmission capacity.
-In other words, the higher the frequency, the better the bit rate!
+To understand the impact of adding a third frequency band, let’s look at daily radio frequencies around us.
+The frequency of a wave, expressed in Hertz (Hz), defines the number of oscillations per second.
+For example: 1Hz = 1 oscillation per second; 5GHz = 5 billion oscillations per second.
+The higher the frequency, the greater the data transmission capacity—and therefore, the higher the bit rate.

 What standard does your business need?